 After 3 hours, 45 minutes of cooking, this brisket hit 160°F in the thicker spots and 170°F in the thinner spots.
 I figured this averaged 165°F, so I removed the meat from the cooker.

 Photo 10 shows the smoked pastrami just as it came out of the WSM.

 Wrap the brisket in two layers of wide, heavy-duty aluminum foil and place it fat-side up in an empty cooler.

 Let the meat rest for two hours in the cooler.
 Carryover heat will continue to cook the brisket, and juices collecting in the foil will reabsorb and redistribute within the meat.
 Placing the meat fat-side up allows the lean side of the brisket to bathe in the juices, helping to soften the meat.

 Photo 11 shows the freshly smoked pastrami as it's being wrapped in foil.

-Photo 12 shows the brisket going into the dry cooler.
+Photo 12 shows the brisket going into the empty cooler.
 The bath towel in the bottom helps protect the interior of the cooler from the hot brisket.